usaito/unbiased-pairwise-rec/README.md

 ### About

-This repository accompanies the real-world experiments conducted in the paper "**Unbiased Pairwise Learning from Biased Implicit Feedback.**" by [Yuta Saito](https://usaito.github.io/), which has been accepted by [ICTIR'20](https://ictir2020.org/).
+This repository accompanies the real-world experiments conducted in the paper "**Unbiased Pairwise Learning from Biased Implicit Feedback**" by [Yuta Saito](https://usaito.github.io/), which has been accepted by [ICTIR'20](https://ictir2020.org/).

 <!-- If you find this code useful in your research then please cite: